Merging multiple SPF records into one

 Merging two SPF records means deleting one, and our V1 DNS-fixer apply path doesn't currently support record deletion (only TXT create/update).
 We could add it, but it's higher-stakes than create/update - getting it wrong means accidentally dropping a verification token or other unrelated TXT.
 For now, merging stays manual.

-Free for 1 domain.
-Set up in 5 minutes.
-We handle the report parsing, you read plain-English summaries.
+Free for one domain.
+Set up in five minutes.
+We parse the reports; you read plain-English summaries.